-Application Deadline: 1 calendar month prior to T4T start date
+Application Deadline: At least 1 calendar month prior to T4T start date

 Interested in becoming a Trainer?
 Are you…

 - direct and open about suicide in addition to being interested in the subject;

 - an established presenter with well-developed facilitation skills;

 - committed to preparation, practice, and delivering the workshop;

 - experienced in working with youth and/or children;

 Applications must be received at least 1 calendar month prior to the start date of the T4T.